Deadline may force compromise on U.S. surveillance law

 Some Republican privacy advocates have joined liberal Democrats to push for an overhaul, or the elimination, of the bulk data collection, which was exposed in 2013 by Edward Snowden, a former National Security Agency contractor who now lives as a fugitive in Russia.

-The U.S. House of Representatives votes next week on the USA Freedom Act, a reform bill that would end the bulk collection programme and instead give the NSA access to telephone data and other records only when a court finds there is reasonable suspicion about a link to international terrorism.
+The U.S. House of Representatives votes next week on a reform bill that would end the bulk collection program and instead give the NSA access to telephone data and other records only when a court finds there is reasonable suspicion about a link to international terrorism.

 The measure is expected to pass the House with strong bipartisan support, which bill supporters maintain would increase pressure on McConnell to allow a Senate vote.